-In the evening, fire dance.
-At the centre of the village a large fire lights up the faces of the participants, they dance to the hypnotic beat of the drums and eventually leap into the glowing embers, pick up burning coals, pass them over their bodies and even put them in their mouths ... all this without hurting themselves or showing any sign of pain.
+In the evening, we arrive at the villages of Tem tribe to discover the fire dance.
+At the centre of the village a large fire lights up the silhouette of the participants.
+They dance to the hypnotic beat of the drums eventually leaping into the glowing embers, picking up burning coals, passing them over their bodies and even putting them in their mouths and swallowing them. all this without hurting themselves or showing any sign of pain.
 It's difficult to explain such a performance.
 Is it matter of courage?
-Self--suggestion?
+Self-suggestion?
 Magic?
-Maybe it really is the fetishes that protect the participants from the fire.
+Maybe it really is the fetishes that protect them from the fire.

-Mealsincluded in a local restaurant or pic nic and at the hotelOvernightHotel Central or similar (all rooms ensuite and with aircon)
+Overnight Hotel Central or similar (all rooms ensuite and with aircon)

-DAY 8: Rainforest, from Sokode to Kloto (290 km - 5 hr) - TOGO
+DAY 7: Rainforest, from Sokode to Kloto (290 km - 5 hr) - TOGO